microsoft/jailbreak-distillation/README.md

 # Jailbreak Distillation: Renewable Safety Benchmarking
+## In proceedings of EMNLP 2025 (Findings)

 ![](teaser.png)

+We have released JBDistill-Bench, the resulting safety benchmarks from running Jailbreak Distillation! [[link]](https://github.com/microsoft/jailbreak-distillation/tree/main/jbdistill-bench)

-We are in the process of releasing the code &amp; artifacts of the paper "Jailbreak Distillation: Renewable Safety Benchmarking".
+We are in the process of releasing the code of the paper "Jailbreak Distillation: Renewable Safety Benchmarking".
 Stay Tuned!

 ## Reference